sam0per/Bioinformatics_pipeline_development_task/README.md

     cd ../
 ```

-1. Execute the workflow locally using 1 core (change the number of cores as you wish)
+1. Execute the workflow locally printing the commands `-p` and using 1 core (change the number of cores as you wish)
 ```
     snakemake --cores 1
 ```